unix-world/Smart.Framework/README.md

 It is a **lightweight but feature reach** PHP / JavaScript web framework, **mature and stable**, it is being **proactively used and tested** in several high-end web projects **that can really serve many millions of page views per month with a single physical server** !
 The original software architecture of this web framework allows it to deliver a paradox:
-* it have more default built-in features in the code base than the well-known frameworks compared with Symfony, Laravel or Zend Framework
+* it have more default built-in features in the code base than the well-known frameworks compared with CodeIgniter, Symfony or Laravel
-* it delivers much more performance being between 3x to 4x faster (as HTTP Requests / second) compared with Symfony, Laravel or Zend Framework
+* it delivers much more performance being between 1.5x to 4x faster (as HTTP Requests / second) compared with CodeIgniter, Symfony or Laravel
 * when used with Persistent Cache based on In-Memory DB like Redis or Memcache it beats Varnish in many aspects:
 	- delivers ~ the same speed as Varnish but allows granulary level caching policy of zones in controllers
 	- works also with HTTPS (by example, Varnish does not)